-FACT: Banks have been consolidating, and small banks closing and merging, for decades in response to an increasingly mobile society, technology-driven economies of scale, and deregulatory measures (such as the Riegle-Neal Act of 1994) that invited consolidation.4 As the pair of charts on page 2 show, the number of FDIC-insured banks has declined every single year since 1984, with bank closures reaching their peak during the financial crisis - before Dodd Frank, not after.
-Since Dodd-Frank passed in mid-2010, community banks have recovered well.
-In 2016, only five banks failed, down from 140 in 2009 and 157 in 2010.5
+FACT: Banks have been consolidating, and small banks closing and merging, for decades in response to an increasingly mobile society and technology-driven economies of scale.
+Bank closures spiked during the financial crisis - before Dodd Frank, not after.
+In 2016, only five banks failed, down from 140 in 2009 and 157 in 2010.

-Meanwhile, the percentage of community banks turning a profit has increased year after year, from 78 percent in 2010 to 95.7 percent in 2016.6 One big factor working in their favor: small banks have saved an estimated \$3.7 billion in deposit insurance fees - as a direct result of discounts mandated by Dodd Frank.7
+Since that time, community banks have recovered strongly.
+The percentage of community banks turning a profit has increased year after year, from 78 percent in 2010 to 95.7 percent in 2016.
+One big factor working in their favor: small banks have saved an estimated \$3.7 billion in deposit insurance fees - as a direct result of discounts mandated by Dodd Frank.